laipn/company-fit/README.md

 - Perform interview and collect rubrics
 - Send rubrics to committee, anonymizing all personal information.
 - Comittee uses rubrics to assess performance.
-Committee scores using those rubrics
+Committee provides a final scoring (or pass/fail).

 Consequentially, "Rote memorization" resistance can be measured by the following study: